Understanding Family Roles and Their Impact on Your Life

 The Mascot: Uses humor or charm to defuse tension.

 These roles often overlap, but the bottom line is the same: they’re ways to cope, not ways to thrive.
+Over time, these roles can lead to feelings of anxiety and weariness.

-Why It’s Hard to Let Go
+Why It’s Hard to Let Go of Family Roles

 Signs It’s Time to Step Out of the Role